higlass/higlass-server/README.md

 to get an isolated development environment configured.

-## API Demo
+## Uploading files

-A username and password are required for most API calls.
-For now, the best way to do this is:
+Although there is an API endpoint for uploading files, but it is more direct to use a `manage.py` script:
 ```
 COOLER=dixon2012-h1hesc-hindiii-allreps-filtered.1000kb.multires.cool
 HITILE=wgEncodeCaltechRnaSeqHuvecR1x75dTh1014IlnaPlusSignalRep2.hitile